 and Tributaries Project

-The U.S. Army Corps of Engineers' Little Rock District
+Controlled by The U.S. Army Corps of Engineers

 Arkansas River Striped Bass Population, if considered on a total per-acre basis, might be smaller compared to populations in some Arkansas lakes, but below the dams the fish will stack up, the densities are thick and the fishing can make grown men hide their rods to rest.
-Fish above 20 pounds show up regularly and fish in the 5 to 15- pound range tend to keep Striper fishermen very busy.
+Fish above 15 pounds show up regularly and fish in the 5 to 8 - pound range tend to keep Striper fishermen very busy.

 The Arkansas River offers very convenient fishing from Fort Smith, Little Rock and Pine Bluff.
 Lock and Dam 13 in Barling and the Jeta-Taylor Lock and Dam in Ozark are rated as outstanding striper waters.

 Anglers must keep in mind always wear a personal flotation device when a boat is moving or standing on slippery banks, but this is particularly important when you are fishing below a dam.
-Also, it is imperative they have a knife near their anchor and handy in case you are fishing below a dam and the Corps of Engineers opens another gate.
+Also, it is imperative if your boat is anchored to have a knife near their anchor line and in case you are fishing below a dam and the Corps of Engineers opens another gate.
 The sudden surges in water volume and force are powerful enough to flip a boat, and it often leads to drowning in the swift, churning water.

 How Safe Is Your Boat